 This Roasted Butternut Squash Sauce is seasoned with curry, thyme, smoked paprika, and other seasonings.
 It is cubed and roasted to perfection, then blended with coconut milk for a sauce that can go on rice, veggies, or pasta.

 Butternut squash is my new favorite winter squash.
 It has a mild, sweet, almost nutty flavor and is so versatile.
 Roast it and use it in a Buddha Bowl or salad.
-Mash it up and make soup – or in this case a yummy sauce!
+Add some chickpeas for a wholesome curry.
+Mash it up and make butternut squash soup – or in this case a yummy sauce!

 When my sister, the high-end party chef, tells me “hey, I made this recipe you’ve *got* to veganize”, AND it happens to include my favorite winter squash, I jump on it!